 According to the sample schedule submitted with its application, AF elementary school students focus the bulk of this extra time on mastering the core subjects: literacy and mathematics.

 More specifically, each day AF students have 75 minutes of reading before breakfast.
 Before lunch the AF children receive six hours and fifteen minutes of instruction, including three and a quarter hours of literacy, and after lunch they receive an hour and a half of mathematics instruction plus a quarter-hour of physical education before going home at 4:00 in the afternoon.
 They also receive, on average, 30 minutes a night of homework.
 The AF representative stated that this can be a rigorous schedule for children to adjust to, as some fall asleep in the middle of the day as the school year begins; however, AF is successful in instilling the necessary stamina and work ethic in its children to make best use of this extended time.
 With that said, we suspect there may be some self-selection among AF's students, as it is possible that not every parent will embrace a program this demanding.

-4. Financial ImpactCUSSION
+4. Financial Impact

 In assessing the financial impact of the proposed AF school on the Providence School Department, it is fairly simple to project the cost per student, which is approximately \$4,000-\$5,000 per student local money plus \$9,750 per student in State aid in 2018 after a phase-in related to the funding formula.
 On the other hand, it is more difficult to estimate the number of students who will be affected, based on two issues.
 The first variable is what proportion of the children will come from Providence.
-As noted above, Providence hosts 49% of the total number of students, but 71% of the children in poverty.
-As a result, the City's share of the 920 children expected to enroll can vary from 450 to 650.
+As noted above, under the Blackstone Valley Prep model of 25% per district, Providence students would form 25% of the class, or ultimately 230 of the 920 seats.
+Under the AF financial projections, Providence students would have seats proportionate to overall enrollment.
+This amounts to 49% of the total, or around 450 students when the schools are fully enrolled.
+Finally, under the scenario of a preference for children who qualify for free and reduced price lunch, Providence has 71% of these students; therefore, one could expect the new school to enroll around 650 Providence students when it is fully established.

 The second variable is how the AF students from Providence affect the district's total enrollment.
 If all of the students come from the current enrollment, Providence will lose both its local share per student and its State share per student.
 If the student would have gone to private school, then Providence loses the local portion, but its State aid is not reduced.
 If the student is part of an overall increase in population in Providence, then in theory Providence suffers no net loss as it would have had to pay both portions to educate the child in the District.
 We asked the Providence Plan if there were any clear secular trends in overall student population in Providence over the next few years.
 We learned that there is no clear basis to predict either a significant increase or decrease in student population.
-Therefore, we will limit the variables to differing percentages of Providence children in the mix of the four districts, varying from 49% to 71%.
+Therefore, we will limit the variables to differing percentages of Providence children in the mix of the four districts, varying from 25% (Table 3) to 49% (Table 4) to 71% (Table 5).